Muzznah/Pewlett-Hackards-People-Analysis/README.md

     -	Currently employed.

--	For count of mentors by title, see mentor_countbytitle.csv.
+-	For count of mentors by title, see [mentor_countbytitle.csv](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/Challenge/mentor_countbytitle.csv).

--	For a table of potential mentors with job title, see mentor_list_final.csv.
+-	For a table of potential mentors with job title, see [mentor_list_final.csv](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/Challenge/mentor_list_final.csv).
+-   For all Challenge queri details, see [Challenge_queri.sql](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/Queries/Challenge_queri.sql)

 ## Limitations & Recommendations:
 -	The data for hire dates is dated.
 There is no data available for hiring after January 2000.

 -	The data for salaries is not updated as it was observed that the same salary was carried forward with the change in title and promotion.

 -	Create a table for mentors grouped by department to see the number of mentors available per department.

 -	Create a table for number of retirees grouped by department to plan for department wise hiring for the future.

 -	Create a table of potential future department managers based on a filter criterion of number of years worked in a department.
 These employees could be paired with retiring managers for mentorship.

 -	Determine number of potential employees or new hires that can be enrolled into the mentor program.
-This can be determined by filtering for hire dates and years served.
+This can be determined by
+    filtering for hire dates and years served.

 -	Break down of retirees per year to determine an average number of retirees per year for annual hiring plans.